Highly rated local moving companies for Phoenix to Omaha moves

 - Omaha is considered to be safer than Phoenix with a safety index of 54.28 vs Phoenix’s 46.94.

-- Air quality in Omaha is good, and in Phoenix it's moderate.
+- Air quality in Omaha is Good, and in Phoenix it’s Moderate.

 - State licensing: The Nebraska Public Service Commission (NPSC) regulates local and intrastate moving companies within the state.
 All movers must have a Certificate of Authority issued by the NPSC, maintain minimum levels of insurance, and comply with regulations set forth by the Commission’s Motor Carrier Division.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Ensure the company you choose is licensed to handle your move.

 - State regulator: To confirm a moving company’s license in Nebraska, visit the state’s public utilities commission.

-- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opt for Released Value Protection, a no-cost choice with minimal coverage, as movers are liable for up to 60 cents per pound per item.
-For example, if your mover misplaces or damages a valuable antique weighing 30 pounds, you'd receive $18 (60 cents x 30 pounds).
+For example, if your mover misplaces or damages a valuable antique weighing 30 pounds, you’d receive $18 (60 cents x 30 pounds).
 For broader coverage, discuss alternatives with your moving company or consider consulting a third-party insurance provider.

 Where to live in Omaha

-Ready to relocate to Big "O"?
-Here are some of the top neighborhoods to consider in Omaha.
+With your sights set on Big “O”, these are some of the most popular neighborhoods to consider in Omaha.

 Best neighborhoods for singles